Program Description

 Healthcare Revenue Cycle Administration Certificate

-The instructor and participants will actively engage in in-person discussions and lectures, and utilize Canvas (the University's learning management system) on a weekly basis.
+The instructor and participants will actively engage in in-person discussions and lectures, and utilize Canvas (the University's learning management system) every week.
 The instructor and students are required to actively engage in discussions, lectures, and presentations.

 If you completed your undergraduate education at an institution where English was not the primary language of instruction, you must submit evidence of English language proficiency.
 International academic transcripts can be translated through www.atanet.org.
 You must submit an acceptable TOEFL (Test of English as a Foreign Language) score of 550 paper-based or 79-80 internet-based tests (with a minimum Writing sub-score of 24 and Speaking sub-score of 26) to demonstrate English proficiency.

-Both the online application and official transcripts reflecting a conferred (awarded) degree must be received by the College of Professional and Global Education (PaGE) Program Office by 5 p.m. on July 8, 2022 (not postmarked).
+Both the online application and official transcripts reflecting a conferred (awarded) degree must be received by Cal State LA's College of Professional and Global Education (PaGE) Program Office.
+The deadline to apply and submit transcripts is July 22 (5 p.m.).

 The PaGE Program Office will notify applicants with missing transcripts during the application window via email until official transcripts are received.
 Applications will be evaluated for program admission when both the online application and sealed official transcripts are received.
 You will be notified by email from the PaGE Program Developer regarding admission.